melezhik/Sparrow6/documentation/development.md

 # Set hook output

+By default an output from hook script is suppresed and does not appear in STDOUT.

-If one need to generate output from hook use `set_stdout` function:
+To _generate_ hook's output use `set_stdout` function:

     hook.bash

       set_stdout "Hello from hook"

-If hook has output, the _related_ task is executed and task output get merged with what produced by set_stdout:
+If hook send an output through a `set_stdout` function, and _the same folder_ task's been executed, the task output get merged with the hook's one:

     hook.pl6